Over my years of walking, I’ve been fortunate to see various rock images in the backcountry.

 I thought I’d collect some of my favorite ones because of the striking imagery, what it may represent, or historical interest, among other facets.

 These images are mainly from the Colorado Plateau in Utah, but I have some images from other places, such as nearby Colorado, New Mexico, and Arizona.
 Along with further afield locations such as Nevada, the High Plains, or even north of Banff.
+As of Nov 2023, I’ve included over 200 images in this gallery.

 I get asked where I find these images.
 For the more well-known ones (such as Newspaper Rock), I list them.
 The more obscure ones?
 Well, I’ll leave them vague. 🙂